LZXCyrus/NKETool/README.md

 ]
 ```

 - News Knowledge Extraction Tool is a off-the-shelf tool.
-If you want to train your Own Model with OmniEvent: https://github.com/THU-KEG/OmniEvent/tree/main
+If you want to train your Own Model with OmniEvent, you can follow: https://github.com/THU-KEG/OmniEvent/tree/main